chrishrtmn/dev-environment/README.md

 To install a package and save it in your project's `package.json` file:

 	$ npm install <package> --save

+To install a package and save it as a development dependency:

+	$ npm install <package> --save-dev

 Node modules are installed locally in the `node_modules` folder of each project by default, but install these packages globally as they are used as commands in your shell.